laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - DW1830(BCM943602BAED) - VenderID : 0489, ProductID : E0A1, Firmware Version:v5 c4510 (v5 c4096)
   Issues 1 : Bluetooth not works after sleep
-  Issues 2 : If check 'Wake for Wi-Fi network access', wifi speed will be very slow.
+  Issues 2 : If check 'Wake for Wi-Fi network access', wifi speed will be very slow after sleep.

 - MicroSD slot not working properly
   If you use modified Sinetek-rtsx.kext, you can use HFS + formatted SD card, but there are still some problems